swisskyrepo/PayloadsAllTheThings/AWS S3 Bucket/README.md

 aws configure --profile nameofprofile
 ```

-then you can use *--profile nameofprofile* in the aws command.
+Then, you can provide *--profile nameofprofile* to the `aws` command.

-Alternatively you can use environment variables instead of creating a profile.
+Alternatively, you can use environment variables instead of creating a profile.

 ```bash
 export AWS_ACCESS_KEY_ID=ASIAZ[...]PODP56